lubuntu-team/manual/source/2/2.4/2.4.3/Kcalc.rst

 .. image:: kcalc-constants.png

 To customize your shortcuts for KCalc :menuselection:`Settings --> Configure Settings`.
 To see what your shortcut does read the :guilabel:`Action` column.
 To see what keys to press the shortcut is in the :guilabel:`Shortcut` column.
 To see or set a second shortcut to see what activates this is in the :guilabel:`Alternate` column.
 To change your shortcuts press the :guilabel:`Custom` button and then left click on it and input the shortcut you want.
-To reset your shortcuts to default press the :guilabel:`Defaults` button.
+To reset your shortcuts to default press the :guilabel:`Restore Defaults` button.
 To not make your changes to the shortcuts you made press the :guilabel:`Cancel` button.
 To use your new shortcuts as a calculator press the :guilabel:`OK` button.

 .. image::   kcalc-shortcuts.png

 Version
 -------
-Lubuntu ships with version 19.12.3 of KCalc.
+Lubuntu ships with version 4:20.04.3 of KCalc.

 How to Launch
 -------------